 METHOD 5 : FAKE THAT FLOAT

 I have not tried this method, and this is still a concept in my mind.

 Please don’t burn me.

-This is going to be a hard one to pull off, and you really need a lot of helpers.
-I have not gone that far yet, but I will share my idea nonetheless.
+This is going to be a hard one to pull off, and you really need a lot of equipment and helpers.

 This is something like the old school way to make superhero movies, and you are definitely going to need a studio or controlled environment.

 If anyone manages to do this, I am pretty sure it will be an awesome photo.

 Remember to throw in some dry leaves, feathers, add some fog, dramatic lights, and maybe even use cotton as fake clouds.

 All right, I have imparted all my secrets on making people float.

 If you are still stuck, or low on the creative juice – Check out some of these awesome works :